James Shields & His Working Relationship with Lincoln Before & During Civil War

 The Shields-Lincoln proposal made its way into law, and it essentially prevented more banks from being shut down.
 It worked.
 For a while

 In 1841, Shields became Illinois’ state auditor of public accounts.
 In 1842, the financial crisis spiked.
 There was a run on the banks—people rushed to withdraw their savings, removing monies from circulation.
 When a third bank went bust, Shields took drastic action.
 As State Auditor, he did what he was “authorized and required” to do.
 He, the governor, and the treasurer issued a proclamation that required all Illinois citizens to pay their taxes in gold or silver (specie) rather than with State Bank of Illinois bank notes.
 The proclamation incited Lincoln’s politically driven Rebecca letter—which led to Shields challenging Lincoln to a duel.
-I assume, by now, that you know about the duel, er almost-duel, so I won’t use space here to rehash it.
-You can read more about it in other posts on this blog.
-And read my picture book Abraham Lincoln’s Dueling Words.
+Read my picture book Abraham Lincoln’s Dueling Words to learn more.

 How did Lincoln and Shields Work Together Toward a Common Cause During the Civil War?